CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Implement reset logic of TicTacToe game.

 **Thoughts:** About today is that only able to do small portion i.e implement reset logic then tried to implememnt player VS computer play functionality but having some bugs in logic.

+### Day 41: Sep 14 2020 (Monday)

+**Today's Progress:** Implement player vs computer logic of TicTacToe game.

+**Thoughts:** Today start to code in evening but able to complete the logic, now animation part remain, after animation will try to implement unbeateable AI.